Updated on October 9, 2024

 • Ask your guest for a government-issued ID to confirm their identity.

-• Have all guests sign a rental agreement that highlights the move-in and move-out dates, and keep documentation of your rental agreement and all communications between you and the guest.
+• Have all guests sign a rental agreement highlighting the move-in and move-out dates.
+Document your rental agreement and all communications between you and the guest.
 This can be helpful later if you have to file an eviction case.

 Get squatters insurance coverage

-If a squatter slips past your other screening measures, you can mitigate the expense of getting them out of your home by purchasing squatters coverage on your short-term rental insurance policy.
+If a squatter slips past your other screening measures, you can mitigate the expense of getting them out of your home by purchasing squatter coverage on your short-term rental insurance policy.

 Proper Insurance, which insures only short-term rentals, started offering Squatters Coverage at the beginning of 2021 in response to demand from hosts.
-During the Covid pandemic, guests were booking more stays longer than the guest-to-tenant cutoff.
-As a result, hosts wanted extra insurance that would cover them if any of the guests started squatting.
+During the Covid pandemic, guests booked longer stays than the guest-to-tenant cutoff.
+As a result, hosts wanted extra insurance to cover them if guests started squatting.

 “We have had a few claims with it, which has helped alleviate the financial burden on the property owners,” said Nick Massey, director of sales at Proper Insurance.
 “Unfortunately, when you have a squatter, not only do you have legal costs to go through the courts for eviction, you also have loss of business income because clearly, they aren’t paying rent, but you also end up having damage caused by the squatter as well.”